atumscot/web/manual/index.md

 However, until such a safe & direct network is created, people cycling may make detours away from roads that are (or are perceived to be) dangerous.
 There is strong evidence that safety concerns are the main barrier to more people cycling.

-Cyclestreets calculate the routes likely taken by people cycling, and each network type is based on one of their routeing [algorithms](https://www.cyclestreets.net/help/journey/howitworks/).
+CycleStreets calculate the routes likely taken by people cycling, and each network type is based on one of their routeing [algorithms](https://www.cyclestreets.net/help/journey/howitworks/).
 The route choices are based on the current road infrastructure and don't account for planned improvements or missing links.

 ![Route network types](/images/rnet_types.png)

 Examples of the two network types in Edinburgh show how different assumptions about the routes people cycling take affect where the busiest parts (pink) of the network are predicted to be.

-Note that the choice of network type does not just change the routes people take but also the number of people cycling predicted under each scenario.
+Note that the choice of network type does not just change the routes people take but also the number of cycle trips predicted under each scenario.
 This is because quieter routes are typically longer and hillier than the direct route which discourages cycling.

 ##### Fast/Direct (preferred)